Fortress Melbourne’s Jon Satterley talks a big game and hopes his new venue can meet his goals.

 If we’re talking space alone, the venue has it covered — nestled within the pricey Emporium Melbourne, eating up costly and spacious real estate along LaTrobe Street in the heart of Melbourne’s CBD — Fortress Melbourne is a can’t lose propostion.
 The entire facility stretches over two levels and measures in at 2,700 square metres, offering customers a medieval-themed bar and restaurant, LAN areas with more than 160 high-tech Alienware PCs, four livestream pods, additional function spaces and a 200-person state-of-the-art Esports theatre.

 On paper, it can’t do wrong.
-But when customers are fearful of the chance of contracting coronavirus and buying up all the toilet paper humanly imaginable, is a shared set of spaces — themed spaces, at that — littered with things to place your hands upon a sure winner?
+But when customers are fearful of the chance of contracting coronavirus and buying up all the toilet paper humanly imaginable, is a shared set of themed spaces littered with things to place your hands upon a sure winner?
 Time will tell.

 The curse of the Mana Bar

-Australia — Melbourne, even — is no stranger to a gaming-themed bar.
+Australia — Melbourne decidedly included — is no stranger to a gaming-themed bar.
 In past conversations with owners of Melbourne’s failed Mana Bar, it came down to this: patrons would come in by the droves, happy to watch people play games or play them themselves, but wouldn’t spend money on food or drink.
 Fortress Esports, therefore, needs to ensure it can capture paying clients.

 “We’ve thought a lot about how to spread the revenue streams so that it wasn’t just food and beer or just LAN stations,” Sattlerley, the CEO and co-founder of Fortress, told Stevivor during an early look at the venue.